 You can treat timber structures, including garden furniture, with wood preservative and stain in dry spells and in a well-ventilated space.
 Ensure all standpipes and irrigation lines are drained to avoid damage from water freezing in them.

-Put lagging around outdoor taps to prevent freezing and to enable use throughout the winter.
+Put lagging around outdoor taps to prevent freezing and to enable using throughout the winter.

 Wash out your old pots by using a product such as Citrox (to reduce bacterial and fungal spores without causing toxicity to plants).

 Check and repair pergolas and arches if needed.